shawna-p/mysterious-messenger/docs/_build/html/_sources/Beginners-Guide.rst.txt

 Finally, all labels including this introductory chatroom should end with ``return``.
 In this case, it will show the Save & Exit button to the player and return them to the game's home screen.

-All of these features and more are covered in :ref:`Chatrooms`, including how to write dialogue.
+All of these features and more are covered in :ref:`Chatrooms Topic`, including how to write dialogue.
 You're welcome to expand on this chatroom later with more dialogue.

 Defining Timeline Items for your Route